No products in the cart.

 You are lucky if you are moving locally, as the traveling distance is shorter and you are already familiar with the species that perform well in your general area.

 However, if you are moving across state lines, you may have to pass a control check, in which case you might need to have a special permit for transporting plants.

 Make sure you are familiar with the rules and regulations of this type.

 The best time for transporting plants is early spring or late fall because plants are easily adaptable to new conditions at that time of the year.

-However, if you are moving in the winter season, water your plants a few days before you move, pull your car in the garage and put the plants inside from there to prevent the temperature shock and wrap them with newspapers.
+However, if you are moving in the winter season, water your plants a few days before you move, pull your car into the garage and put the plants inside from there to prevent the temperature shock, and wrap them with newspapers.